nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 {::options toc_levels="1..2" /}
 {:logo: height="200px" width="200px" style="display:block; margin-left:auto; margin-right:auto;"}

+Welcome to the official user guide for StudMap!
+If you are a **teaching assistant (TA)** for a computing module, and you're swamped with the **admin workload** of managing your students, this application is just for **you!**

 ![StudMap Logo](images/studmap/studmap_hd.png){: logo}

 # 1. Overview

+StudMap is a lightweight desktop application for **managing your students** and **handling your TA responsibilities**.
+With a suite of powerful features to **search and organize your students** as well as built-in **attendance, participation and assignment tracking**, StudMap can resolve all your TA woes and more!

-StudMap is a lightweight desktop app for managing your students and organizing your teaching assistant (TA) responsibilities.
-It’s optimized for use via a Command Line Interface (CLI), meaning that you give instructions to StudMap through a text box, and StudMap just does it for you — it’s like magic.
-Yet, it has all the benefits of a traditional application with a graphical interface: you can still see, at a glance, a neat overview of what you need to see.
-If you type fast, StudMap can get your student management tasks done faster than anything else.
+Additionally, StudMap is optimized for use via a **Command Line Interface (CLI)**, meaning that you give instructions to StudMap through a text box, and StudMap just does it for you — it’s like magic.
+Yet, it has all the benefits of a traditional application with a **graphical interface**: you can still see, at a glance, a neat overview of what you need to see.
+If you type fast, StudMap can get your student management tasks **done faster** than anything else.

-StudMap comes with powerful sort, filter, and mass operations features, as well as built-in attendance and participation tracking.
-If you are a TA for a computing [module](#module), StudMap is built just for you.
 This user guide aims to help you understand StudMap, so that you can make the best use of our features.
 Read on to find out more!

 ---